nafismahmud181/HR-Portal/README_PNG_BACKGROUNDS.md

 3. **Text positioning**: Ensure adequate margins and clear text areas
 4. **File too large**: Optimize image size while maintaining quality
 5. **Format issues**: Stick to A4 dimensions for best results
+6. **Slow generation**: Try Standard quality for faster processing

 ### Support
 - Ensure your browser supports file uploads
 - Check that the image file isn't corrupted
 - Verify image dimensions are close to A4 format
 - Test with a simple background first
+- Use Standard quality if Ultra HD is too slow

 ## Advanced Features